rhenenrpg/rhenenrpg.github.io/mgmp/foundry/README.md

 The reasoning for some choices is shared for educational/comical purposes.*

-Note: this solution is a WIP, the [hosting part of the solution](selfhosting.md) has just been finished.
+Note: this solution is a Work In Progress, the [hosting part of the solution](selfhosting.md) has just been finished.
 Many more features and functionalities have to be implemented yet.

 Todo's: